programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 You then arrange the remaining tweets by the tweets’ favorite count which is found in the favorite\_count column.

-Both the `filter`-function and the `arrange`-function come from the dplyr package which is part of tidyverse.
+Both the `filter` function and the `arrange` function come from the dplyr package which is part of tidyverse.

     sesamestreet_data %>%